College of Innovation and Design Resources: Competency-Based Education Student Handbook

 Course Materials and Open Educational Resources

 All courses use free access materials called Open Educational Resources (OER).
 Students will not be required to purchase any textbooks.
-All materials are
+All materials are embedded within the course and are accessible via the internet.

 How to Pay for Classes?